 As a long time Hostgator customer, I have witnessed the up and down of the company.

 WHSR (this site you are reading) was once hosted at Hostgator before I moved to cloud-based hosting WP Engine in 2011 and to InMotion Hosting two years later.

 I am hosting some secondary domains at Hostgator Cloud now.

 Apparently Hostgator is no longer the same beast that we used to know in 2008.
 And we need a new review on Hostgator’s service.

 In March 2017, I bought myself a new Hostgator Cloud and started monitoring its server performance.
 This Hostgator review is built on my experience in two different plans – Hostgator Shared and Cloud.

 1. Solid server performance (Uptime > 99.99%)

 Server uptime is the one thing that I stress a lot in my hosting reviews.
+Can you imagine what will happen to your business if your site goes down frequently?
 Fancy additional features are meaningless unless your site stays online.

 As I own both Hostgator Shared hosting and Cloud hosting in the past – I am giving you the uptime record for both plans.

 Hostgator Cloud Hosting Uptime (Under Baby Cloud Plan)